 Section 6.
 Multiple Company Representation: No member company shall have more than three (3) individual principals or employees concurrently serving terms on the Board of Directors.

 Section 7.
 Vacancies: Any vacancy in the position of an Officer or Director shall be filled by appointment of the President with the consent of the Board of Directors.

 Section 8.
 Removal From Office: Any Officer or Director may be removed from office for cause by a majority vote of Board of Directors or the general membership.

 Section 1.
-Executive Committee: The Executive Committee of the Board of Directors shall consist of the President, Vice President, Secretary, Treasurer and Immediate Past President and shall conduct the affairs of the Association between meetings of the Board of Directors.
+Executive Committee: The Executive Committee of the Board of Directors shall consist of the President, Vice President, Secretary, Treasurer and any Past President invited at the discretion of the Executive Committee.
+The Committee shall conduct the affairs of the Association between meetings of the Board of Directors.

 COMMITTEE ON NOMINATIONS

 Section 1.
 Committee on Nominations: The Committee on Nominations shall consist of the Immediate Past President, who shall serve as chair of such committee, the President, the Vice President, and the Secretary/Treasurer.

 Section 2.
 Duties: The duties of the Committee on Nominations shall be:

 (a) To act, in accordance with the provisions of Article VII of the Bylaws with respect to the election of officers and directors.